Join Opinion page team for Zoom chat with Star columnist Tim Steller

-The Arizona Daily Star Opinion team will host its weekly reader chat Thursday, July 1, at 2 p.m.
-Our special guest will be Tim Steller, the Arizona Daily Star's metro columnist.
+The Arizona Daily Star Opinion team will host our weekly reader chat Thursday, July 1, at 2 p.m.
+Our special guest will be Tim Steller, the Arizona Daily Star’s metro columnist.

 A 20-plus year veteran of reporting and editing, Steller digs into issues and stories that matter in the Tucson area, reports the results and offers his analysis.